Phoenix rising: the rise, fall and rebirth of the PMO

 Make sure you haven’t bitten off more than you can chew in terms of deliverables and timescales.
 There is nothing worse than failing to deliver when setting up a PMO!

 Report into as senior a member of staff as possible, preferably someone on the senior leadership team.
-That way you will know that the PMO actually has buy-in from the people who make decisions.
+That way you will know that it actually has buy-in from the people who make decisions.

-When launching the PMO, make sure you deliver something tangible from the get go.
+When launching, make sure you deliver something tangible from the get go.
 This could be something as simple as a new report template, but make sure it is something that will add benefit from the outset and give you a quick win; therefore giving you credibility from the outset.

 If possible, remove project assurance from your remit completely – at least initially.
 Unfortunately, PMOs have a bit of a negative reputation as project police, so if you can remove that function completely it will help you be seen as supportive instead of being viewed with suspicion.

 Finally, make sure the PMO staff understand project and portfolio management – if they’re former project managers, so much the better.
 It’s worth considering rotating project staff in and out of the PMO so that there is always at least one person with real world project management experience.